An Algebraic Geometric Foundation for a Classification of Superintegrable Systems in Arbitrary Dimension: Constant curvature

 The reason is that $B_{,ijk}$ is symmetric up to trace terms, so that the only non-trace terms in the contraction $B\indices{_{ik}^a}B_{jla}$ do not have Riemann symmetry according to the Littlewood-Richardson rule

 \end{remark}

 \begin{remark} Equation~\eqref{eqn:consistency.BC} can be extended by a second equation expressing the covariant derivative of the Laplacian $\Delta C$ polynomially in $\nabla C$, where the coefficients are polynomial in the derivatives of $B$.
 Together, they define a (non-linear) prolongation of \eqref{eqn:consistency.BC}.
-This leads to higher order integrability conditions for the prolongation of a superintegrable Killing tensor on a constant curvature manifold and will be pursued in a forthcoming paper. \end{remark}
+This leads to higher order integrability conditions for the prolongation of a superintegrable Killing tensor on a constant curvature manifold and will be subject of a forthcoming paper. \end{remark}